History of ESPN in Timeline

 In April 2018, ESPN+ was launched as an add-on subscription for $4.99 per month.

-June 1, 2019: WatchESPN Discontinued, Merged into ESPN App
+June 1, 2019: WatchESPN Discontinued

-On October 8, 2019, Deadspin reported that an internal memo was sent to ESPN employees instructing them to avoid any political discussions regarding the People's Republic of China and Hong Kong after a tweet by Houston Rockets general manager Daryl Morey.
+On October 8, 2019, Deadspin reported that an internal memo was sent to ESPN employees instructing them to avoid any political discussions regarding the People's Republic of China and Hong Kong following a tweet by Houston Rockets general manager Daryl Morey.

 2019: UFC Signs Contract with ESPN

-In 2021, Walt Disney CEO Bob Chapek indicated that the company would increase its presence in online sports betting, including in partnership with third parties, to offset the impact of COVID-19.
+In 2021, Walt Disney CEO Bob Chapek indicated the company would increase its presence in online sports betting, including in partnership with third parties, to offset the impact of COVID-19.

 December 31, 2021: ESPN Classic Discontinued